PaulDreyer09/Fitness-Express/README.md

 ## Technologies

-This app is created purely with html and css, which was later refined with some bootstrap
+This app is created purely with html and css, which was later refined with some bootstrap.
+The css was also replaced with sass as some experimentation for educational purposes.

 ### Disclamer